This page describes supported Virtual Private Cloud networks and routing options.

 Policy based tunnels and traffic selectors

 This section describes special considerations for traffic selectors when you create policy based Cloud VPN tunnels.
+It does not apply to VPN tunnels using dynamic (BGP) routing or route based VPNs.

 You can choose to specify the local traffic selector of a policy based Cloud VPN tunnel when you create it: